 Another interesting tidbit, notice the mural shows two forces fighting over the Master Emerald.
 Knuckles probably already knew about the mural as well.
 Now imagine Eggman showing up and looking like one of the two forces in the mural.
 Next he tells Knuckles about the other force.
 Knuckles was probably easier to trick because once he met Eggman, he misinterpreted the roles of the forces in the battle.
 In addition, the mural shows the Master Emerald in Eggman's hand.
 Knuckles probably interpreted this as Eggman protecting the Emerald from Sonic. —Emerald Wind

-Why does the music in Sonic 3 & Knuckles loop over and over to the point of annoyance?
+Why does the level select music in Sonic 3 & Knuckles loop over and over to the point of annoyance?
 No Fair Cheating!